DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

 ## Runtime Dependencies

-None beyond the built-in Apigee Edge expressions v1.0 and  message-flow v1.0 jars.
+None beyond the built-in Apigee expressions v1.0 and  message-flow v1.0 jars.

 ## License

-This material is Copyright 2017-2019 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2017-2021 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.

 ## Bugs

 * The code does not decode or encode in streaming mode.
 There is a buffer created that stores the entire byte array of the result of the encoding or decoding.
 For this reason you should not use this callout for extremely large payloads.